Who Am I?

 Zack Davisson is interested in sharing his passion and knowledge of Japanese kaidan and folklore.
 He has worked as a consultant and contributor on projects ranging from television series, role playing games, and comic books to college courses and museum exhibitions.
 He is a trained public speaker who leads panels on yurei, yokai, Mizuki Shigeru, and other Japanese folklore.

-He recently contributed a piece on Mizuki Shigeru and Yokai to an exhibition for the Wereldmuseum Rotterdam and gave a panel titled Yurei:The Japanese Ghost at SakuraCon 2013.
+He recently consulted on the Japanese film series for the Henry Art Museum, contributed a piece on Mizuki Shigeru and Yokai to an exhibition for the Wereldmuseum Rotterdam and gave a panel titled Yurei:The Japanese Ghost at SakuraCon 2013.
 His funa yurei translation was performed as a puppet play for Drexel University, and other translations have been used in graduate programs for Central Michigan University and University of Maryland and he consulted for the São Paulo State University in Brazil on a lecture comparing Japanese and Brazilian ghosts.

 Current projects included being a yokai advisor for the video game Kodama, advising Tony Harris on his upcoming comic Roundeye: For Love , and a consultant for Brandon Seiffert on his comic Supernatural Geographic, both from Image Comics.